 A funeral liturgy will be held on Tuesday, January 11, 2022, at 10:15 am at Saint Thomas the Apostle Catholic Church, located at 333 Route 18 South in Old Bridge, N.J.

 Burial will immediately follow at Brigadier General William C. Doyle Memorial Cemetery, Wrightstown, New Jersey

 In Lieu of flowers, donations may be made to the St. Thomas the Apostle Roman Catholic Church, St. Vincent de Paul Society in Franks name:

 St. Vincent de Paul Group, 333 Route 18 South, Old Bridge, NJ 08857, (732) 251-4000, Ext.
 8272.

-To plant a tree in memory of Frank Morse, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Frank Morse, please visit our Tree Store